MTG/essentia-labs/_posts/2023-02-08-fsdsinet-models.md

 Internally, they operate on 10 ms frames, and the number of frames to jump (50 by default) can be controlled with the `patchHopSize` parameter.
 Additionally, the models can be configured to return embeddings instead of activations by setting the parameter `output="model/global_max_pooling1d/Max"`.

-Finally, we can visualize the top activations using `matplotlib` and the model's [metadata](https://essentia.upf.edu/models/audio-event-recognition/fsd-sinet/fsd-sinet-vgg42-tlpf_aps-1.json):
+The following code visualizes the top activations using `matplotlib` and the model's [metadata](https://essentia.upf.edu/models/audio-event-recognition/fsd-sinet/fsd-sinet-vgg42-tlpf_aps-1.json):

 ```python
 import json